igorcosta/Github-challenge/README.md

 - [Download](https://git-scm.com/) and install Git 2.x on your machine
 - Python 3.7+ installed in your machine
-- A code editor, for example [Atom](https://atom.io)
+- A code editor, for example, [Atom](https://atom.io)
 - [A Github account](https://github.com)
-- An Github Organisation. _you can [create one for free](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch)_
+- A Github Organization. _you can [create one for free](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch)_
 - [A free Ngrok account](https://ngrok.com/)

 ### Getting started